 Calling The U.S. Financial Sector “Wall Street” Is An Example Of What Linguistic Concept?

 Wall Street, for example, is both a literal place (a street in New York City where significant elements of the U.S. financial market are located like the New York Stock Exchange) and a term that is used to represent the U.S. financial market.
-When a newscaster says “Wall Street was shook up today”, they’re using metonymy as they aren’t referring to the literal street but the entire financial sector.
+When a newscaster says “Wall Street was shaken up today.”, they’re using metonymy since they aren’t referring to the literal street, but the entire financial sector.

 Metonymy isn’t limited to places either.
 We call porcelain/ceramic dishes “china” because of the historical association between the product and China, refer to mercenaries as “hired guns” (in reference to their tools), refer to military officers as “brass” (in reference to the metal alloy traditionally used for military buttons and insignia), and so on.
 Once you start looking for it, metonymy is all around us.